Navigating the Degree Works Audit Worksheet

 The Degree Works audit worksheet is divided into several sections, called blocks, which together comprise the degree audit.
-The types and number of blocks may vary depending on the academic program pursued by the student.
+The types and number of blocks will vary depending on the academic program(s) pursued by the student and whether the student is an undergraduate or a graduate.
 The following is an overview of the audit and the blocks available on the degree audit worksheet.

 The top of the Degree Works audit worksheet contains basic student information, such as Student ID number, major, residential college, etc. The default view is the student view.
 If the student is pursuing more than one degree, click on the drop down arrow in the navigation bar under "Degree" to select which degree audit you’d like to view.

 Note that throughout the audit, you will see the following symbols to indicate progress toward a particular requirement.
 They can also be found on a legend within the audit worksheet.

 Between the navigation bar at the top of the audit and the Degree Block, there is a progress bar to indicate “Estimated Progress Toward Degree.”
 This bar indicates the percentage of requirements that are marked complete on the audit, which is determined by calculating the percentage of boxes that are “checked” as complete.
 It is a tool for students to estimate overall progress.

 The first block found at the top of every audit is the Degree Block.
 Undergraduate students who have not declared a major will default to a BD – Bachelor Degree.
 Students pursuing multiple degrees will have multiple audits.
 (You may view audits for other degrees by changing the degree selection at the top of the audit.)
 Students pursuing multiple majors within one degree will only have one degree audit, with multiple major blocks.